Kuchasz/smart-downloader/Tasks.md

 **[UI] Login screen** - _Create login view_
 - input fields for login and password
-- 'ok' and 'cancel' buttons
+- buttons:
+  - ok
+  - button
 - placeholder for application logo(that not yet exists) and name(which currently is draft)

 -